erkan000/oca/src/main/resources/concurrency.md

 - public class ReadInventoryThread extends Thread {
   (new ReadInventoryThread()).start();

 The Concurrency API includes the ExecutorService interface, which defines services that create and manage threads for you.
 Concurrency API includes the Executors factory class that can be used to create instances of the ExecutorService object.
-Asenkron thread şöyle oluşturulur. shurdown çağırmassan uygulaman hiçbir zaman kapanmaz.
+Asenkron thread şöyle oluşturulur. shutdown çağırmassan uygulaman hiçbir zaman kapanmaz.

    ExecutorService service = Executors.newSingleThreadExecutor();
    service.execute(runnable);
    service.shutdown();

 ![](media/executor_service_lifecycle.png)

 shutdown         metodu hali hazırsaki işlerin bitmesini bekler, yeni iş almaz.